MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/copilot-summaries-in-subscriptions.md

 :::image type="content" source="media/copilot-summaries-in-subscriptions/power-bi-subscribe-preview-copilot-summary.png" alt-text="Screenshot showing the preview for summary for the subscription." lightbox="media/copilot-summaries-in-subscriptions/power-bi-subscribe-preview-copilot-summary.png":::

-7. You can choose to opt-out of including Copilot summaries in subscriptions by turning off the toggle.
+7. You can choose to opt-out of including Copilot summaries in subscription emails by turning off the toggle.

 :::image type="content" source="media/copilot-summaries-in-subscriptions/power-bi-subscribe-copilot-summaries-off.png" alt-text="Screenshot showing the opt-out for the summary in the subscription." lightbox="media/copilot-summaries-in-subscriptions/power-bi-subscribe-copilot-summaries-off.png":::

 8. You can choose to include an email subject, message , an image of a report page, a link to the report in Power BI and permission to view the report in Power BI.
-If you include a message in the email, the message will appear above the Summary generated by copilot.
+If you include a message in the email, the message appears above the Summary generated by Copilot.

 9. **Save** the subscription.

-10. Once you have saved the subscription, you can test the subscription by selecting the **Send now** button.
+10. Once you save the subscription, you can test the subscription by selecting the **Send now** button.

+> [!NOTE]
+> **Send now** will send the report to all email recipients.

 :::image type="content" source="media/copilot-summaries-in-subscriptions/power-bi-subscribe-copilot-summaries-send-now.png" alt-text="Screenshot showing the send now option." lightbox="media/copilot-summaries-in-subscriptions/power-bi-subscribe-copilot-summaries-send-now.png":::